-- Little or no progress even when student is receiving Learning Support in school; - Continued difficulty in developing literacy or numeracy skills; - Sensory or physical problems which continue to affect learning, despite accommodations and modifications to the child's learning environment.

-The teacher and the Learning Support teacher meet with the parents to discuss the observation report and to suggest a Professional Assessment by an outside agency, according to the progress and needs of the student.
-Students who then receive an attestable diagnosis will receive an IDP (Individual Developmental Plan).
+- Little or no progress even when student is receiving Learning Support in school; Continued difficulty in developing literacy or numeracy skills. - Sensory or physical problems which continue to affect learning, despite accommodations and modifications to the child's learning environment. - The teacher and the Learning Support teacher meet with the parents to discuss the observation report and to suggest a Professional Assessment by an outside agency, according to the progress and needs of the student.
+Students who then receive an attestable diagnosis will receive an IDP

+(Individual Development Plan).
 The IDP should help in catering the following areas of concern:

-- Academics;
+- Academics.

-- Social and Emotional development;
+- Social and Emotional development.

-- Behavioral skills;
+- Behavioural skills.

-- Strategies for form tutors;
+- Strategies for teachers;

 - Recommendations to parents AND

 - Reviewed termly or as determined by the IDP

 - The signatures of all stakeholders involved.

-- The Learning Support teachers devise an appropriate IDP with specific learning and behavior targets to suit the learning needs of the child.
+- The Learning Support teachers devise an appropriate IDP with specific learning and behaviour targets to suit the learning needs of the child.

-- Students who have received a diagnosis by a certified Child Psychologist/Pediatrician may be exempted from second language by having their documents approved by the HOS.